 Residence permit and permanent residence in Montenegro buying property

-Residence permit can claim not only the ownership of the property, but also close family members – spouse and children.
+Residence permit can claim not only the ownership of the property, but also to close family members – spouse and children.
 If the property is issued in co-ownership with their parents, they can also obtain a residence permit in Montenegro.

 Conditions for obtaining a residence permit when buying real estate: